MystenLabs/sui/doc/in-progress/time.md

 }
 ```

-which behaves like `sui::test_scenario::next_epoch` (finishes the current transaction and epoch), but also increments the timestamp by `delta_ms` milliseconds.
+The preceding code behaves like `sui::test_scenario::next_epoch` (finishes the current transaction and epoch), but also increments the timestamp by `delta_ms` milliseconds.